ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-training-tutorial.md

 ## Step 1: Create an empty Library

 Before starting, be sure you are logged into Veritone.
-Then, go to [the GraaphiQL sandbox](https://api.veritone.com/v3/graphiql) and run the following mutation:
+Then, go to [the GraphQL Sandbox](https://api.veritone.com/v3/graphiql) and run the following mutation:

 ```graphql
 mutation CreateLibrary {